bocchino/fprime/Svc/DpManager/test/ut/README.md

 #### 2.1.1.
 Valid

-Sets the buffer get status to `VALID`, simulating a system state in which buffers are available.
+This rule sets the buffer get status to `VALID`, simulating a system state in which buffers are available.

 **Precondition:**